 - Speech intermittently illogical, obscure, or irrelevant

-- Near-continuous panic or depression affecting the ability to function independently, appropriately and effectively
+- Near-continuous panic or depression affects the ability to function independently, appropriately, and effectively

 - Impaired impulse control (such as unprovoked irritability with periods of violence)